Janus Henderson Global Sustainable Equity Fund (OEIC/Unit Trust)

 The environmental and social themes are used as a framework for ideas generation; however, for the purposes of portfolio construction, there is no forced distribution of themes.

 There are qualitative aspects to thematic allocation.
-To ensure thematic integrity the Global Sustainable Equity (GSE) Team and the Governance & Responsible Investment (GRI) Team will debate whether a company should be included within the investable universe.
+To ensure thematic integrity the GSE Team and the ESG Investment Team will debate whether a company should be included within the investable universe.

 Resources, Affiliations & Corporate Strategies